-Firebug is licensed under the BSD license and was initially written in January 2006 by Joe Hewitt, one of the original Firefox creators.
-The Firebug Working Group oversees the open source development and extension of Firebug.
-It has two major implementations: an extension for Mozilla Firefox and a bookmarked implementation called Firebug Lite which can be used with Google Chrome.
+It has its license under the BSD license and was initially written in January 2006 by Joe Hewitt, one of the original Firefox creators.
+The Fire bug Working Group oversees the open source development and extension of Firebug.
+It has two major implementations: an extension for Mozilla Firefox and a bookmarked implementation called Firebug Lite which we can use with Google Chrome.

-In addition to debugging web pages, Firebug is a useful tool for web security testing and web page performance analysis.
+In addition to debugging web pages, it is a useful tool for web security testing and web page performance analysis.

 HTML and CSS